yukiy72/longstaff-schwartz-american-option-pricing/README.md

 # American Option Pricing using Longstaff-Schwartz Methods (Monte Carlo Simulation)

-The content of this notebook is based on Chapter 8 of the book "Monte Carlo Methods in Financial Engineering" by Paul Glasserman. <br>
+The content of this notebook is based on "Valuing American Options by Simulation: A Simple Least-Squares Approach" by Longstaﬀ and Schwartz. <br>

 ## Overview